GomezWare/EZTailwind/README.md

 # EZTailwind
-A quick Vite and Tailwind deployer
+A quick Vite and Tailwind deployer.

+You need a NodeJS installation.